Chennai 600028 II

 Chennai 600028 II is an Indian Tamil-language sports comedy film co-produced, written and directed by Venkat Prabhu, who produced the film along with S. P. B. Charan under Black Ticket Company and Capital Film Works.
 The film, which is a sequel to Chennai 600028 (2007), features Vaibhav in a prominent role in addition to several cast members from the earlier film including Jai, Shiva, Premji, Aravind Akash, Inigo Prabakaran and Nithin Sathya.
 The film's score and soundtrack is composed by Yuvan Shankar Raja.
-The film was released on 9 December 2016 to mixed to positive reviews and performed well at the box office.
+The film was released on 9 December 2016.